Are you passionate about protecting public health and the

 SUPERVISION RECEIVED AND EXERCISED

-Receives direction from the Supervising Environmental Health Specialist and may receive technical and functional supervision from the Senior Registered Environmental Health Specialist.
-May exercise technical and functional supervision over assigned technical, clerical, and less experienced professional staff.
+Receives general supervision from the Supervising Environmental Health Specialist and may receive technical and functional supervision from the Associate and/or Senior Registered Environmental Health Specialist.

 EXAMPLES OF ESSENTIAL DUTIES